itpp-labs/odoo-devops-docs/tools/merge-bot/README.md

 Transfer of changes between branches will soon be implemented and documented.

 More information can be obtained in scripts/README.md file, where scripts witch bot uses described.

+## Removal

+If you want to remove bot from your AWS, simply run deploy script with argument "--remove_bot":

+      $ python ./odoo-devops/tools/merge-bot/ec2/ec2-deploy.py --remove_bot